guardiangel/doctor_appointment/README.md

-This demo consists of Nextjs,tailwindcss,prisma
+This demo consists of Nextjs,tailwindcss,prisma, and mysql

+Pre-condition:
+1.NodeJs and yarn library have been installed.

 Initialization and start up:
-1.Set up database schema in mysql called doctor_appointment 2.Set up the DATABASE_URL in the .env file
+1.Create database schema in mysql called doctor_appointment 2.Adjust parameters in the .env file, including username, password, port, etc.
-3.Create table using the command : npx prisma db push 4.Init the users for login: npx prisma db seed
+3.Create table using the command : npx prisma db push F:\doctor_appointment> npx prisma db push
+4.Init the data: npx prisma db seed F:\doctor_appointment> npx prisma db seed
 5.Start the app: yarn dev

-1.Set up the NextJs project
-&nbsp;&nbsp;yarn create next-app

-2.Add css style, material ui only work for client in nextjs for now &nbsp;&nbsp;yarn add tailwindcss postcss autoprefixer &nbsp;&nbsp;yarn add @tailwindcss/typography

-3.Add prisma
-&nbsp;&nbsp;yarn prisma
-&nbsp;&nbsp;yarn add @prisma/client
-&nbsp;&nbsp;yarn add typescript ts-node @types/node //used for inserting data to database &nbsp;&nbsp;npx prisma db push //create table &nbsp;&nbsp;npx prisma db seed // insert data to database, see seed.ts and package.json for more details
+F:\doctor_appointment>yarn dev

+This project initializes 4 users in advance, 1001 is the administrator, and 2001 is the doctor.
+3001 and 3002 are patients.